alopezz/brindex/README.md

-# Loser - local pip-compatible server as a bridge to custom sources
+# brindex - local pip-compatible index server as a bridge to custom sources

 The initial motivation for this package came from the need to have a private Python package index without needing to host a server, while being compatible with `pip` (via